The Basic Equipment You Need to Start Watercolour Painting

 Watercolour paints come in pans or tubes.
 Pans are tidy and portable, perfect for painting outdoors; tubes tend to give stronger colour.

 Winsor & Newton Cotman and Daler Rowney Aquafine are excellent student-grade paints — affordable, good quality, and ideal for beginners.
 Artist-grade options include Daniel Smith, Winsor & Newton, and Sennelier (these are more expensive but incredibly vibrant).
+In my own paintings, I mostly use Winsor & Newton with some Schminke, Daniel Smith and Sennelier.

 Suggested Beginner Palette

-Cadmium Yellow (warm, opaque)
+Cadmium Yellow (warm)

-Cadmium Yellow Pale (cool, transparent)
+Cadmium Yellow Pale (cool)

-Permanent Rose (cool, transparent)
+Permanent Rose (cool)

-Cadmium Red (warm, opaque)
+Cadmium Red (warm)

-Ultramarine Blue (warm, transparent)
+Ultramarine Blue (warm)

 Brushes: Keep It Simple